 These days almost every store you walk into has at least a small accessory section.
 Fashion companies today realize that women want the whole package when they are putting an outfit together, not just individual pieces.
 So now everyone from department stores, to mall shops, to small boutiques have accessories.

 This move towards accessories is great not only because it gives the shopper a massive selection, but it also gives you an easy place to start when shopping.
 If you know you love the style of the clothes from a certain brand, chances are you will love the accessories too.
-From necklaces to headbands, one brand will give all of their products the same look or at least the same feeling and styling.
+From necklaces to headbands, one brand will give all of their products the same look, or at least the same feeling and styling.
 So next time you need to go pick up some new sweaters at your favorite store, check out the accessories section as well.
 Chances are you will find something you like, and it might just look great with the rest of the clothes from the same brand!

 In addition to trying all your old favorites, branch out to new places when looking for accessories.
 There are some great accessories-only stores out there that you might have passed by 1,000 times and never thought to go into.
 Or if there is a brand you have always liked, but never tried because of price, size, or simply because you thought you could not pull their items off, check out the accessories.
 Even if you don’t wear the clothes from a certain brand, you still might find some amazing accessories in there!